Wound, Ostomy & Continence – Education Program (WOC-EP)

 Wound Management: 4 months

 Cost of the Wound, Ostomy & Continence Institute WOC-EP

-- May be paid online in three installments
+- May be paid online, and payment by installments can be arranged

 - No charge in most facilities